 - Q: A Residential Homeowners policy is written with an endorsement to cover scheduled personal property, which has a different deductible from the homeowners policy.
 Our company has opted to report the endorsement as a separate record from the primary policy.
 When reporting the endorsement, are we required to report the deductible applicable to the endorsement? - A: No. Your company can report the deductible applicable to the endorsement or the primary policy, just as if you were including the homeowners and scheduled personal property under one record.
-However, whichever option your company chooses must be applied consistently within each FHCF type of business. - Q: Our company writes a scheduled personal property endorsement to a Residential Homeowners policy that is written ex-wind yet the endorsement is not ex-wind.
-Can the endorsement be reported using FHCF type of business Residential (code "2")? - A: Yes.
-The Data Call instructions require the endorsement be reported using the type of business for the policy the endorsement is associated with. - Q: As a follow up to the question above, can our company report the rating factors of the primary exwind policy when reporting the endorsement? - A: Yes. - Q: Our company writes scheduled personal property endorsements to ex-wind policies and policies that provide wind coverage.
-The endorsements to ex-wind policies are reported with an FHCF construction code 11 "Unknown," which is not the construction code for the primary policy.
-However, the endorsements to the policies that provide wind coverage are reported with the construction code for the primary policy.
-Would this be considered an inconsistent application of the rating factors? - A: Yes, if it occurs within an FHCF type of business.
-Your company should make a decision to either report the construction code of the primary policy or the construction code of the endorsement and apply this consistently within an FHCF type of business. - Q: An endorsement was reported with the construction code for the primary policy and a deductible code "RM," the deductible applicable to the endorsement.
-Is this considered an inconsistent application of the rating factors when the inconsistency occurs within a single endorsement? - A: No. - Q: A Residential Homeowners policy is written with an endorsement to cover scheduled personal property.
-The home was built in 2004, so the primary policy would be reported with 2004 as the
+However, whichever option your company chooses must be applied consistently within each FHCF type of business. - Q: An endorsement was reported with the construction code for the primary policy and a deductible code "RM," the deductible applicable to the endorsement.
+Is this considered an inconsistent application of the rating factors when the inconsistency occurs within a single endorsement? - A: No.

-- year built.
+- Q: A Residential Homeowners policy is written with an endorsement to cover scheduled personal property.
+The home was built in 2004, so the primary policy would be reported with 2004 as the year built.
 Our company has opted to report the endorsement as a separate record from the primary policy.
 When reporting the endorsement, are we required to report the year built as 2004? - A: No. Your company can report the year built applicable to the primary policy or "0" for unknown.
-However, whichever option your company chooses must be applied consistently within each FHCF type of business.
+However, whichever option your company chooses must be applied consistently within each FHCF type of business. - Q: If our company insures scheduled personal property in an endorsement to a covered policy, under which type of business should the endorsement be reported? - A: The exposure for the endorsement should be reported using the FHCF type of business the primary policy is associated with.